Liturgical use of Latin: Typical editions

 In the Roman Rite of the Latin Church, Latin is the language in which the typical editions of the liturgical books are promulgated.
 The typical editions are those on which all vernacular translations must be based.

 Latin as a language option

-Even when the primary language of the mass is vernacular, certain invariable parts of the mass are sometimes recited or sung in Latin, including the Gloria, Credo, Sanctus, Pater Noster, and Agnus Dei.
+Even when the primary language of the mass is a vernacular, certain invariable parts of the mass are sometimes recited or sung in Latin, including the Gloria, Credo, Sanctus, Pater Noster, and Agnus Dei.

 In 2004, the Congregation for Divine Worship affirmed that priests are always permitted to celebrate mass in Latin outside of scheduled vernacular masses.

 Traditionalist usage

 Catholic groups that identify as Traditionalist continue to make use of older liturgical books that prescribe rituals predominantly in Latin.